neo-project/docs/docs/en-us/reference/scapi/fw/dotnet/neo/Policy/SetMaxTransactionsPerBlock.md

-# SetMaxTransactionsPerBlock Method (uint)
+# SetMaxTransactionsPerBlock Method

-Sets max transaction per block
+Sets the max transactions can be packaged by each block.

 Namespace: [Neo.SmartContract.Framework.Services.Neo](../../neo.md)